 - Workshop wrap up and next steps

-- Participants will have up to two months to further develop both prototypes for real-world implementation at work
+- Learners will have up to two months to further develop both prototypes for real-world implementation at work

 - They will document the process using a template we provide